PamNawi/YellowQuartz/content/Resumé.md

 During the specialization every time she had to make a new game for some class, she took the opportunity to make a game jam at itch.io.

 # Hobbies
-- 🎮 **Gaming:** She plays a lot of MMORPGs, but mainly Ragnarok Mobile: Eternal Love, where she's the leader leader of a 4fun guild.
+- 🎮 **Gaming:** She plays a lot of MMORPGs, but mainly Ragnarok Mobile: Eternal Love, where she's the leader of a 4fun guild.
 Which she does every week with a variety of players.
 Exceeds as Divine Avenger (a paladin 4th job) which she does the majority of the PvE instances and Luna Danseuse (a dancer 4th job) for the PvP instances.
 In both classes, she tries to be more supportive and tank for the team, than the main DPS.
 You can check her guild's digital garden [here](https://s2-kawaii-vault.vercel.app)

 - 🧶 **Knitting & Crochet:** Has self-taught both of the crafts and has more than 10 years of experience in knitting and 5+ years of crochet.
 The major difficulty was the fact she is a left-handed person, and in the early period, she didn’t know English so it was very challenging.
 During these years both crafts have trained her to see recurring patterns and write them for her future self and other people